 This article will cover everything you need to know about Trazodone for dogs.
 We will also outline an alternative if Trazodone does not seem like the right answer.

 What is Trazodone?

-First developed in the 1960s, Trazodone is a popular antidepressant built to raise people’s pain threshold in order to handle stressful situations.
+Trazodone is a popular antidepressant that was first developed in the 1960s.
+It's a type of drug called a selective serotonin reuptake inhibitor (SSRI), which means it helps to increase the level of serotonin in the brain.
+Trazodone is a popular antidepressant built to raise people's pain threshold in order to handle stressful situations.
 Currently, over 22 million Americans take Trazodone for depression and anxiety.

 Specifically, Trazodone is a serotonin modulator.
 It regulates serotonin, a neurotransmitter in the brain responsible for mood, cognition, and memory.
 Trazodone acts as a mild sedative and calms the brain to alleviate anxiety disorders.
 The sedation effects initially turned off some doctors from recommending it, but after proper modification, it has become extremely popular.